floooh/oryol/doc/GfxResourceTour.md

 * a flag whether the texture is a render target
 * an optional depth-buffer pixel-format
 * an optional shared-depth-buffer resource id
-* optional initialization data as one pointer, and offsets and sizes to mip-surface data
+* optional initialization data as one pointer, and offsets and sizes of mip-surface data

-Currently, no multiple-render-targets are supported.
+Currently, no 'multiple-render-targets' are supported.

-The only Gfx function that accepts a texture resource id is Gfx::ApplyRenderTarget():
+The only Gfx function that directly accepts a texture resource id is Gfx::ApplyRenderTarget():

 #### What happens at creation and in Gfx::ApplyRenderTarget():

-Essentially, setting a new render target starts a new render-pass:

 **GL/GLES2/WebGL**: